sdevgroup/project-main/README.md

 ##### Vision Statement:
 This is a fun and innovative game that provides entertainment.
+You can play by your self or with a friend, for now we are trying to make teh game PVE oriented.
+Maybe later in development, we'll think of adding PVP

 ##### Motivation:
 We would like to learn about game development and gain experience creating something through teamwork.